 We currently do not have internal discovery capabilities and depend on pharmaceutical and biotechnology companies and other researchers to sell or license products or product candidates to us.
 To date, three of our product candidates have been derived from technologies discovered by the Vancouver Prostate Centre and licensed to us by UBC, and one candidate has been in-licensed from Bayer.
 We intend to continue to rely on the Vancouver Prostate Centre, UBC and other research institutions and other biotechnology or pharmaceutical companies as sources of product candidates.
-We cannot guarantee that the Vancouver Prostate Centre or UBC will continue to develop new product candidate opportunities, that we will continue to have access to such opportunities or that we will be able to purchase or license these product candidates on commercially reasonable terms, if at all.
-If we are unable to purchase or license new product candidates from the Vancouver Prostate Centre or UBC, we will be required to identify alternative sources of product candidates.
+We cannot guarantee that the Vancouver Prostate Centre or UBC will continue to develop new product candidate opportunities, that we will continue to have access to such opportunities or that we will be able to purchase or license these product candidates from the Vancouver Prostate Centre or UBC, we will be required to identify alternative sources of product candidates.

 The success of our product pipeline strategy depends on our ability to identify, select and acquire pharmaceutical product candidates.
 Proposing, negotiating and implementing an economically viable product acquisition or license is a lengthy and complex process.
 We compete for partnering arrangements and license agreements with pharmaceutical and biotechnology companies and academic research institutions.
 Our competitors may have stronger relationships with third parties with whom we are interested in collaborating and/or may have more established histories of developing and commercializing products.
 As a result, our competitors may have a competitive advantage in entering into partnering arrangements with such third parties.
-In addition, even if we find promising product candidates, and generate interest in a partnering or strategic arrangement to acquire such product candidates, we may not be able to acquire rights to additional product candidates or approved products on terms that we find acceptable, if at all.
-If we fail to acquire and develop product candidates from others, we may be unable to grow our business.
+In addition, even if we find promising product candidates, and generate interest in a partnering or strategic arrangement to acquire such product candidates, we may not be able to acquire rights to additional product candidates from others, we may be unable to grow our business.

 We expect that any product candidate that we acquire rights to will require additional development efforts prior to commercial sale, including extensive clinical evaluation and approval by the FDA and non-U.S. regulatory authorities.
 All product candidates are subject to the risks of failure inherent in pharmaceutical product development, including the possibility that the product candidate will not be shown to be sufficiently safe and effective for approval by regulatory authorities.
-Even if the product candidates are approved, we can make no assurance that we would be capable of economically producing the product or that the product would be commercially successful
+Even if the product candidates are approved, we can make no assurance that we would be capable of economically producing the product or that the product would be commercially successful.